eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 10 - Dialogue Models.md

 * ![[Pasted image 20231024154325.png | 500]] #updateImage

 #### Top-K sampling
-* Select the $k$ tokens with the highest probability ,redistribute the probability mass among them, and sample from that distribution
+* Select the $k$ tokens with the highest probability, redistribute the probability mass among them, and sample from that distribution

 # Fine tuning methods